ngherna2/in-class-activities-nathannnhernandez/README.md

 ### Activity 1
 If I were to make a project like this I would keep the code mostly the same.
 I can access the IBreakable interface which allows me to manage weapon durability systems.
 From here I can individually assign stats to the child classes themseleves, which allows similar behaviour but dissimilar characteristics.
 This is especially helpful for unbreakable items, as I have the choice to avoid inherenting from IBreakable completely, without interferring with the parent class.
 This simplifies the elven sword class greatly, making the code cleaner and easier to read.
 Items, being an abstract class, allows me to do most of the coding from the child classes to generate specific behaviour.
 Because some characteristics of the item classes are shared unilaterally among child classes, it might be worth it to consider replacing the abstract class with one that houses more concrete behaviours.

+### Activity 2
+The model part is represented by the enemystats and itemdemo scripts.
+The player script represents the control, and the view part is represented by the dialogue displayed on screen.